FranciscoJSB12/water-bucket-challenge/README.md

 ### Development Mode

 1. Clone the github repository.
-2. Install all the dependency using `npm install`.
+2. Install all the dependencies using `npm install`.
 3. Copy and rename the `.env.template` file to `.env` and fill the environment variables.
 4. Run `npm run dev` to start the server.
 5. Open your favorite browser and type: